Eating for IBS on a Plant-Based Diet with Kate Scarlata

 Here is one of Kate’s favorite recipes: Quinoa Kale Low FODMAP Vegan Nourish Bowl

 Kate Scarlata, MS, RDN, LDN is a Boston-based dietitian with over 25 years of experience in the nutrition field.
 Kate earned her Bachelor in Science from Simmons College in Boston, Massachusetts and her postgraduate training was completed at Brigham and Women’s Hospital, a Harvard Medical School teaching affiliate.
 Kate’s focus is digestive health nutrition with a particular focus on IBS and the application of the low FODMAP diet for functional gut disorders.
 She is the recipient of the 2015 Outstanding Massachusetts Dietitian award and recognized as Boston’s 2015 Best Dietitian by Boston Magazine.
 Kate is the author of numerous publications including The Complete Idiot’s Guide to Eating Well with IBS and the coauthor of the New York Times Best Seller, 21 Day Tummy Diet.
 She has been an invited speaker at many leading gastroenterology conferences nationally and internationally.
 Kate shares her digestive health knowledge with health professionals and FODMAP diet followers via her internationally known and subscribed blog, Well Balanced FODMAPer.

-Main image: Farmers market produce, Sharon Palmer, MSFS, RDN
+Main image: celery, Sharon Palmer, MSFS, RDN